davidclin/gcp-alibaba-vpn/redundancy.md

 created firewall rules in GCP to allow traffic through the tunnel between the Cloud VPN  gateway and the on-premises gateway.
 1. Repeat all steps above to create the second VPN gateway with two tunnels.

+#### Configure Custom Static Routes with Route Prioritization

+1. In the GCP Console, [go to the GCP Routes page](https://console.cloud.google.com/networking/routes)
+2. Click **Create route**
+3. Specify a **Name** and a **Description** for the route.
+4. Select an existing **Network** where the route will apply.
+5. Specify a **Destination IP range** to define the destination of the route.
+6. Specify a **Priority** for the route.
+A priority is only used to to determine routing order if routes have equivalent destinations.
+See static route parameters for more details. [static route parameters](https://cloud.google.com/vpc/docs/routes#individualroutes)
+7. To make the route applicable only to select instances with matching network tags, specify those in the Instance tags field.
+Leave the field blank to make the route applicable to all instances in the network.
+8. Select a **Next hop** for the route:
+Specify **VPN tunnel** allows you to select an existing Cloud VPN tunnel as a next hop.
+The tunnel must use policy based routing or it must be a route based VPN
+9. Click **Create**
+10. Repeat steps and create another static route for the same destination prefix.
+Use the same tunnel priority to equal cost load balance traffic or use a tunnel prioritization to a different value to route based on (highest or lowest) priority.

+**Important**: You cannot edit or update a route after you create it.
+To modify a custom static route, you must delete it and create a replacement.

 #### Configure firewall rules